m0lentum/molentum.github.io/content/blog/2024/sf-colliders/index.md

 use_katex = true
 +++

-Earlier this year I entirely rewrote one of the most complicated parts of [Starframe], the collision detection system.
+Back in 2022 I entirely rewrote one of the most complicated parts of [Starframe], the collision detection system.
 A notable feature of the new system is the ability to give any shape rounded corners.
-Here's why and how I did it.
+I also wrote most of this post back then, but things happened and it was left unfinished.
+Here it is now, two years later.
+Better late than never I suppose.

 <!-- more -->